MicrosoftDocs/azure-docs/articles/cosmos-db/mongodb-mongochef.md

     ![Screen shot of the Studio 3T test connection window](./media/mongodb-mongochef/TestConnectionResults.png)

 ## Use Studio 3T to create a database, collection, and documents
-To create a database, collection, and documents using Studio 3T, perform the following steps.
+To create a database, collection, and documents using Studio 3T, perform the following steps:

 1. In **Connection Manager**, highlight the connection and click **Connect**.

     ![Screen shot of the Studio 3T connection manager](./media/mongodb-mongochef/ConnectToAccount.png)
-2. Right click the host and choose **Add Database**.
+2. Right-click the host and choose **Add Database**.
 Provide a database name and click **OK**.

     ![Screen shot of the Studio 3T Add Database option](./media/mongodb-mongochef/AddDatabase1.png)
-3. Right click the database and choose **Add Collection**.
+3. Right-click the database and choose **Add Collection**.
 Provide a collection name and click **Create**.

     ![Screen shot of the Studio 3T Add Collection option](./media/mongodb-mongochef/AddCollection.png)
 4. Click the **Collection** menu item, then click **Add Document**.